Wei-N-Ning/autotimer/README.md

 # autotimer

-A light weight utility to record the function execution time plus other power features.
+A light weight header-only utility to record the function execution time plus other power features.

 ## Why use it?